 Her father had told her about really the only thing she wanted to know, scrolling through she passed article after article of what she already knew.
 Of the events and of the aftermath.
 In her constant scroll however, she came to a stop when she recognised something.

-It was of a short clip from the trail.
-She frowned, this didn’t look like it was coverage from the news outlets.
+It was of a short clip from the trial.
+She frowned; this didn’t look like it was coverage from the news outlets.
 Wondering what it was she pressed play.
 And almost immediately regretted it when she did.

 When the video concluded she pinched the bridge of her nose with her finger and thumb of her left hand.
 How the hell did this get out?
 She looked back to the video and found it was connected to an article.
 One about her, just from looking at it she knew what it was instantly.